-The Republic of Turkey, since its independence from the Ottoman Empire in October 1923, has balanced tradition with globalization and modernization.
+The Republic of Turkey, since its independence from the Ottoman Empire in 1923, has balanced tradition with globalization and modernization.
 Although 99 percent of the population is Muslim, Turkey has been officially secular since 1924.
-Nearly 75 percent of the country is ethnically Turkish; the other quarter is comprised mostly of Kurdish and other minorities.
+Nearly 75 percent of the country is ethnically Turkish; the other quarter is comprised mostly of Kurds and other minorities.
 Thus, while the official language is Turkish, it is common to hear other languages spoken.

-Turkey is home to historic sites such as Aspendos and Phaselis from the Roman period, and the famous Antalya Riviera on the Mediterranean coast.
+Turkey is home to historic sites such as Aspendos and Phaselis from the Roman period and the famous Antalya Riviera on the Mediterranean coast.

 Learn more about being a YES Abroad student in Turkey:

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each is carefully screened by AFS staff and volunteers.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
 Hosting communities exist through the presence of a strong support network, with a local volunteer, staff member, or "liaison" available to each student.

 Students will attend a public or private school.
 The primary language of instruction will be Turkish.
 School typically runs Monday to Friday, and uniforms are customary.
 Students may have opportunities to participate in a limited amount of extramural and extracurricular activities, such as drama, music, and sports.